SunnyHaze/miSRGAN-pytorch/README.md

 ## Quick Start
 - Remanage dataset
   - We regenerates `.pkl` files to save the volumes before start training.
   - You should follow the python script in `./revise_datasets` dir to generate your own datasets.
-Pay attention to the output `meta_data.json` file, which is important for Dataloader during training.
+Pay attention to the output `meta_data.json` file, which is important for Dataloader during the coming training.

-- Then you can start the multi GPU training:
+- Then you can start the multi GPU training with this commmands:
 ```
 torchrun  \
     --standalone    \